 - a range of everyday objects that make sounds – for example, a set of keys, coins, piece of newspaper, tongs, dried leaves, bells or a hairbrush

-- two people – this can be you or another carer and your child, or two children.
+- 2 people – this can be you or another carer and your child, or your child and a friend.

 Avoid small parts, breakable parts or brittle materials that might be choking hazards.
 Product Safety Australia’s free, do-it-yourself Choke Check tool can help you identify toys and other objects that pose choking or ingestion hazards.